-The Company has considered the valuation principles outlined by the Authority's "Guidance Note for Statutory Reporting Regime" for the year's statutory filing.
-The economic valuation principles outlined in this document are to measure assets and liabilities on a fair value basis (which is the value that would be received upon the sale of an asset or paid to transfer a liability in an orderly transaction between open market participants at the measurement date).
-The fair value principles used for the assets are as follows:
+The valuation principles applied are to measure assets and liabilities on a fair value basis (the value that would be received upon the sale of an asset or paid to transfer a liability in an orderly transaction between open market participants at the measurement date), following the requirements of HKRBC under Hong Kong Insurance Ordinance.

+The valuation principles used for assets are as follows:

-- Cash and Cash Equivalents are measured at amortised cost using the effective interest method.
-This approximates the fair value. - Fixed Interest Securities are valued based on quoted market prices, where available.
-For those securities not actively traded, fair values are estimated using values obtained from brokers, private pricing services or by discounting expected future cash flows using a current market rate applicable to the yield, credit quality and maturity of the investment. - Equity Securities are valued based on quoted market prices or, if unquoted, on estimated market values generally based on quoted prices for similar securities. - Hedge Funds and Limited Partnerships are measured based on the net asset values provided by the general partner or manager of each investment. - Property held for own use and investment property are valued based on external property valuations. - Mortgage loans on real estate and collateral loans are valued by discounting expected future cash flows using interest rates currently being offered in respect of similar loans to borrowers with similar credit ratings. - Investments in associates and joint ventures are accounted for using the equity method of accounting. - Policy loans with fixed rates are valued by discounting expected future cash flows at the interest rates charged on policy loans of similar policies currently being issued.
-Policy loans with variable rates are carried at amortised cost using the effective interest method.
-This approximates the fair value. - Accounts Receivable, premium receivable and investment income due and accrued are initially recognised at fair value plus transaction costs.
-Subsequently they are carried at amortized cost using the effective interest method less any impairment losses.
-This is not considered materially different to the fair value. - Derivative Financial Instruments are valued using market transactions and other market evidence whenever possible, including market-based inputs to models, model calibration to market clearing transactions, broker or dealer quotations or alternative pricing sources with reasonable levels of price transparency.
+- Cash and Cash Equivalents are measured at amortised cost using the effective interest method, as an approximation to the fair value. - Fixed Interest Securities are valued based on quoted market prices, where available.
+For those securities not actively traded, fair values are estimated using values obtained from brokers, private pricing services or by discounting expected future cash flows using a current market rate applicable to the yield, credit quality and maturity of the investment. - Equity Securities and Interest in Investment Funds are valued based on quoted market prices or, if unquoted, on estimated market values generally based on quoted prices for similar securities. - Hedge Funds and Limited Partnerships are measured based on the net asset values provided by the general partner or manager of each investment. - Property held for own use and investment property are valued based on external property valuations. - Mortgage loans on real estate and collateral loans are valued by discounting expected future cash flows using interest rates currently being offered in respect of similar loans to borrowers with similar credit ratings. - Investments in regulated subsidiaries are measured at cost less any impairment losses. - Investments in non-regulated subsidiaries are accounted for using proportional consolidation. - Investments in regulated associates are accounted for using the equity method of accounting. - Policy loans with fixed rates are valued by discounting expected future cash flows at the interest rates charged on policy loans of similar policies currently being issued.
+Policy loans with variable rates are carried at amortised cost using the effective interest method, as an approximation to their fair value.